sneha280904/Med-Detect-AI/README.md

 - The AI system will analyze the data and generate diagnostic results. ⚡
 - Review the results and take appropriate action, such as consulting with a healthcare provider. 🩺

-## Contributing 🤝

-We are always looking to improve **Med-Detect-AI** and welcome contributions from the community!
-If you’d like to help, follow these steps:

-1. Fork the repository. 🍴
-2. Create a new branch (`git checkout -b feature-name`). 🌱
-3. Make your changes and commit them (`git commit -am 'Add new feature'`). 📝
-4. Push your changes to your forked repository (`git push origin feature-name`). 🚀
-5. Create a pull request to merge your changes into the main branch. 🔄

-We appreciate your contributions and support in improving the accuracy and usability of **Med-Detect-AI**! 🙌

 ## Feedback & Issues 🗣️